Kristina-Pianykh/DataScience/README.md

 # DataScience

 This repository contains 5 projects for the module _Statistics and Data Science_ at the Humboldt University of Berlin.
+All of these projects are aimed at the implementation of algorithms using the `Python Standard Library` and `pandas/NumPy`.

 #### Note: